Not sure how to stay accountable for the personal goals you’ve set? Try these ideas

 The point is to find a method of accountability that really helps you and then go for it.
 Make those goals and habits realities!

-This post is the final installment in my Small Habits That Will Make a Big Difference 30 day challenge.
+This post is the final installment in a Small Habits That Will Make a Big Difference 30 day challenge.

 To see all of the posts in this series, click here.
 Or, join the challenge and receive a daily email with a new small habit that can affect your life in a big way.